kaithar/Archipelago/worlds/sonic1/README.md

 ## Setup

 - The supplied patch is applied against the Sonic 1 world REV0 release (`Sonic The Hedgehog (W) (REV00)`)
+- Downgrade patches are also supplied, if you need to turn REV1 into REV0.
 - The game state is tracked via SRAM, this includes the game seed to keep stale saves from messing up new runs.
 - It is recommended, if you have save data from a previous attempt, to use the `RESET SAVE` level select option before connecting to the server.
 - Resetting mid run will result in the client writing the progress that has been received from the AP server.